Year: 2017 – 2019 | Role: Graphic Design Intern | Category: Print Design, Digital Design

 Illustrations

-I wanted to have a whimsical, doodle-like feeling to the illustrations, so I used pencil and paper to sketch out the drawings and then photocopied them to clean them up in Photoshop.
-Each object is based on one experience from the list of things to do at Illinois.
+I wanted to incorporate a whimsical, doodle-like feeling to the illustrations, so I used pencil and paper to sketch the drawings and then photocopied them to clean them up in Photoshop.
+Each object is based on one experience from the list of things to do in Illinois.

 Doodles